-Saint James the Persian is the patron of our monastery - and that since the 6th century.
-He was martyred, and cut into pieces for his faith.
-When mother Agnes Mariam of the cross came for the first time at the monastery in 1994, which was in ruins for many years, she had no idea about the martyrdom of the patron of this holy place.
-But a priest told her his story.
-She was very touched, because she understood that this saint is an intercessor for the unity of Christians, which coincided perfectly with her mission: the unity of Antioch .
-At this ‘coincidence’ she was confirmed in her desire to rebuild this former monastery.
-But who is this Saint James, not one of the Apostles but of the same name?
+Saint James (Mar Yakub in Arabic) the Persian or "the mutilated" is the patron saint of our Monastery - and has been since the 6th century.
+He was martyred in the 5th century, cut into pieces for his faith.
+When Mother Agnes Mariam of the Cross first discovered this monastery, which had fallen into ruin 60 years earlier, in 1994, she did not know the story of the monastery's patron saint.
+After two years, a priest told her his story.
+She was deeply touched, understanding that this saint is an eminent intercessor for the unity of Christians, which coincided perfectly with the monastery’s mission: the Unity of Antioch.
+This touch of holy Providence confirmed her in her determination to rebuild this ancient place (cf. Is.
+61:4).
+But who is this Saint James, different from the apostles but with the same name?

-"We have heard that the favor of a terrestrial king and the love of perishable resources of this century, have made you abandon the Eternal God.
-We ask you a single question, deign to answer: where is this king now, for whom you have made such a great sacrifice?
-He died, as the last of the men, he fell into dust: what can you await from him now?
-Will he offer you a refuge from the eternal torment?
-If you endure in your apostasy, you will fall like him into the hands of the vengeful God; and we will have nothing to do with you anymore, because you abandoned God; we want to have nothing in common with an apostate.
-It's over; we no longer exist for you.”
+"We are told that the favour of an earthly king and the love of the perishable riches of this world have made you abandon the eternal God.
+We ask you one question, deign to answer: Where is this king now, for whom you made such a great sacrifice?
+He is dead, as the last of men, and has fallen into the dust: what can you expect of him now?
+Will he give you refuge from eternal torment?
+If thou persevere in thy apostasy, thou shalt fall like him into the hands of the avenging God; and we withdraw from thee, as thou didst withdraw from God, we will have nothing in common with an apostate.
+It is finished; we no longer exist for you."

-These expressions of remorse and repentance were heard in nearby tents; soldiers noticed him reading the Bible, talking to himself, as a man stirred by a deep emotion.
-His enemies, the courtiers hurried to go and tell the king that James seemed to bitterly regret having changed religion.
-The King summoned him immediately and said to him:
+These cries of remorse and repent were heard in the neighboring tents; James was seen reading the Bible, talking to himself, as a man who was stirred by a deep emotion.
+His enemies, the courtiers, hastened to tell the king that James seemed to bitterly regret having changed his religion.
+The King sent for him at once and said:

 This response infuriated the King, but he tried to win him back by blandishments and promises, altered by shivering threats of torture, but without result.
 James, to avoid the king’s temptations to win him back to paganism, boldly answered to all his questions.
 In one response he exposed to him the errors of the religion of the Persians: